 The Curonian Spit is a unique nature reserve which is often called the Lithuanian Sahara desert due to its impressive sand dunes.
 Today discover the beautiful, wild nature, pine forests and golden beaches.
 Take a walk through the Hill of Witches and climb Parnidzio sand dune to admire the panoramic views over Nida.
 (B)

 Drive to Vilnius.
 (336 kilometres).
-For the orinologists stop off at Ventes Ragas, where you can find one of the largest bird ringing station in the world.
-It was built in 1029 and can see up to 800,000 birds fly over this migratory routes - spot the white-tailed eagle, great snipe or aquatic warbler on this lonely headland.
-Drive the scenic Panemunė road which follows the Nemunas river valley at its and connects Šilutė to Kaunas.
+For the ornithologists among you stop off at Ventes Ragas, where you can find one of the largest bird ringing stations in the world.
+It was built in 1029 and can see up to 800,000 birds fly over this migratory route - spot the white-tailed eagle, great snipe or aquatic warbler on this lonely headland.
+Drive the scenic Panemunė road which follows the Nemunas river valley and connects Šilutė to Kaunas.
 Stop off and visit Panemune Castle in the town of Vytenai.
 Arrive Vilnius and check in to the hotel for an overnight stay.

 Morning at leisure, before driving to airport and drop off car before flight back to the UK.(B)

 This is an example itinerary accompanied by a guide price.
 If you would like alternative options, or if you have a higher or lower budget than the guide price, please ring one of our travel specialists on 0207 666 1290 and we can tailor this trip to suit your precise requirements.